dougeby/IntuneDocs/InTuneDocs/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 	>  Customers who have, or have had, an O365 account with 100 or fewer licenses, will see this message.
 If you see it, refer to [Create a support ticket with alternate methods](#create-a-support-ticket-with-alternate-methods).
 	> ![Alternate Intune support](../media/alternate-support-ui.png)

-    -   For billing, licensing, and account issues select **Billing and product info**.
+    -   For billing, licensing, and account issues, select **Billing and product info**.

-    -   For all other Intune issues select **Mobile device management**.
+    -   For all other Intune issues, select **Mobile device management**.

     > [!NOTE]
     > You might have to choose **more** at the bottom of the list to see all of the categories.